Marmelodov/PromptCrafter-API/docs/tutorials/search-prompts.md

 ]
 ```

-**Understanding results ordering:** Prompts appear in order of relevance.
-The search algorithm considers matches in titles more relevant than matches in content or tags, so prompts with titles that match your query will appear higher in the results.
+> **Understanding results ordering:** Prompts appear in order of relevance.
+The search algorithm considers matches in titles more relevant than matches in content or tags, so prompts with titles that match your query appear higher in the results.

-If no prompts match your search term, the API returns a `200 OK` status with an empty array `[]`.
+If no prompts match your search term, the request returns a `200 OK` status with an empty array `[]`.

 ## What to do if the request doesn't work